brsh/SecureTokens/readme.md

 C:\Users\username\AppData\Roaming\SecureTokens
 ```

-Each file is a simple text file with using the token name as the filename
+Each file is a simple text file using the token name as the filename and
-and holding the encrypted string in the body of the file.
-You can change
+the encrypted string as the body of the file.
+You can change the filename,
-the name, but don't change the content!
+but *don't change the content*!

+Since these are files, you can delete and rename them via any of the usual
+Windows file management tools.
+I'll probably add some rename- and remove-
+commands, but this is good for now.

 ### Usage
 Naturally, the module should go where PowerShell modules go, either in the